coin-or/HiGHS/docs/src/index.md

 Installing HiGHS from source code requires CMake minimum version 3.15, but no other third-party utilities ** Threads.

-Your comments or specific questions on HiGHS would be greatly appreciated, so please send an email to <a href="mailto:highsopt@gmail.com">highsopt@gmail.com</a> to get in touch with the team.
+Your comments or specific questions on HiGHS would be greatly appreciated, so please send an email to [highsopt@gmail.com](mailto:highsopt@gmail.com) to get in touch with the team.

 <img src="images/HiGHS_banner.png" width="250" alt="" class="center" />